 Presenting research as visual insights

-service design blueprinting
+Service design blueprinting outline

 Service design is ideal for capturing not only the customer journey but also how an organisation delivers that experience at every touchpoint.
 Applying a front-of-stage (customer experience) and back-of-stage (service delivery) approach helps identify pain-points, frustrations, gaps and opportunites for organisations.